Ricky Ruffin carries the twang of rural Mississippi, but make no mistake: He cooks as well as any born-and-bred Louisianan.

 “This is my own recipe,” said Ricky.
 “We like Parmesan cheese and we like snapper.
 Anything with butter, olive oil or cheese has to be good.
 We have been cooking this for 20 years.

 “We can have this ready in 30 minutes.
-We serve it with homegrown corn, wild rice or pasta salad.”
+Often we serve it with homegrown corn, wild rice or pasta salad.”

 Pay close attention to the fish while broiling, as it can burn easily.